- The popular Maroon Bells loop now requires bear canisters.

 Consider this incident that happened at the Bootlleg campground just off The Colorado Trail:

 The summary is that the person above kept their pack, with food, outside of their tent at a popular campsite.
 This campsite is the only public camping area easily accessible amongst much private land.
 And conveniently located a fairly short walk from some private hot springs, too.
+(Update: At least as of Sept 2017, this campground now has a food storage locker on-site)

 The poster above thought their pack was stolen by two-legged critters.
 Turns out it was stolen by a bear!